floating-ui/floating-ui/docs/_includes/popper-documentation.md

 <a name="modifiers..shift"></a>

 ### modifiers~shift
-Modifier used to shift the popper on the start or end of its reference element side
+Modifier used to shift the popper on the start or end of its reference element.
+It will read the variation of the `placement` property.
+It can be one either `-end` or `-start`.

 **Kind**: inner property of <code>[modifiers](#modifiers)</code>